ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   The webhook ID that for dispatching an alert notification.
 For example: `--webhook webhookID1,webhookID2`

 `--enabled`
-:   Whether or not the alert policy is enabled.
+:   Whether the alert policy is enabled.

 `--pools`
 :   The IDs of origin pool, if set to all, the all pool IDs will be used.

 `--include-future-pools`
-:   Whether or not include the future pools. (default "false")
+:   Whether to include the future pools. (default "false")

 `--health-status-trigger`
 :   The trigger condition to fire the notification.
 Valid values: "healthy", "unhealthy", "either". (default "either")